uahmad235/gaming_data_analysis/README.md

 You can unzip the dataset using command:

 `unzip bitrate_prediction.zip -d src/bitrate_prediction`

+### Run Notebooks

+Now you can run jupyter notebook in the current project using:

+`jupyter notebook .`

+Once notebook is opened, you can navigate to `src` directory and find two notebooks `classification.ipynb` and `regression.ipynb`.
+Just click on desired notebook and run.
+Enjoy!

 **P.S:** This code has been tested with `python 3.8`